 Homemade Tennis Courts

-In other cities around the state, people had to build their own courts.
+People had to build their own courts in other cities around the state.
 Travis Smith, born in Waco, Texas, described the development of such a tennis court in Waco, "About 1950, the neighborhood kids used to play baseball.
-Mr. Shead had a piece of land and a tennis book showing how to play tennis and he got us all interested in it.
-We constructed a court and it was rather homemade.
-We had a wire stretched between two posts and we tore up the bed sheet and draped the wire and that made the net."
+Mr. Shead had a piece of land and a tennis book showing how to play tennis, and he got us all interested in it.
+We constructed a court, and it was rather homemade.
+We had a wire stretched between two posts, and we tore up the bed sheet and draped the wire, and that made the net."